matiasAguirreE/twitter-censor-plugin/README.md

 - Visual tool to manually label tweets.
 - Backend API server to serve the model.
 - Browser extension that detects and hides toxic content in real-time.
+- Support for multiple browsers (Chrome and Opera).

 ## Architecture
 ![System Architecture](docs/media/diagram.jpg)